nicolevy/web/README.md

 ## Contents

-Repo to show source files and dependencies
+Repo to showcase react components and css used for my site.